 If the medication administration training is online, it must include an in-person skills component for administering asthma and anaphylaxis medication and meet the above training criteria along with NLCDC online training criteria.

 - Medication Administration Training which meets the VT Child Care Licensing requirements can be located by searching the BFIS course calendar.
-If you are having difficulty finding a training in your region please contact the VB5 Professional Development hot line at 802-540-8168 or firstname.lastname@example.org
+If you are having difficulty finding a training in your region please contact Northern Lights @ CCV at 802-828-2878 or email firstname.lastname@example.org.

 - Medication Instructors can be found by searching the BFIS instructor registry